M1thieu/currentLP/.github/contributing.md

 For feature requests or enhancement ideas:

-1. **Check Existing Features:** Verify that your proposal hasn't been discussed or suggested before.
+1. **Check Existing Features:** Verify that your proposal hasn't been discussed or suggested before in the [feature requests](https://github.com/erematorg/LP/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).

 2. **Clearly Describe the Proposal:** Clearly articulate the new feature or improvement, including its purpose and potential benefits.